biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:BioJava_Algorithm.md

 ---

 This is the example of how to use the structure alignment algorithm with the BioJava 1.7 release.
-The new BioJava3 contains an implementation of the CE and FATCAT algorithms as well.
+BioJava \>3 contains an implementation of the CE and FATCAT algorithms as well.

 Biojava 1.7 algorithm
 =====================